Battle of Serbia: Partisan breakthrough into Serbia in the spring of 1944

 Raković further announced that the main headquarters of the DM were afraid of the advance of the Russians on the Eastern front.

 The command of Army Group F considered this threat serious and made a plan of its own countermeasures.
 It took measures to take the initiative, curtail and prevent the NOVJ operation.
 For the tactical command of operations in Serbia, she assigned the Military-administrative commander of the Southeast, General Felber.
 At the same time, Command Ag F took care of the coordination of General Felber's actions with 2. armored army, i.e. with 5.
 SS Corps in eastern Bosnia and 21. corps in Sandžak.

-Military Commander of the Southeast General Felber, although he did not have front-line forces, formed a combined combined detachment from rear German, Bulgarian and RZK and SDK forces.
+Military Commander of the Southeast General Felber, although he did not have front-line forces, formed a combined detachment from rear German, Bulgarian and RZK and SDK forces.
 The main mass of his forces consisted of the JVuO forces, which took a large part in this operation on their own initiative.
 With these combined forces he managed to prevent the NOVJ forces from forcing the Ibar, and managed to keep them under constant pressure, constantly attacking, disrupting, harassing and weakening them.

 For its part, 5.
 SS Corps effectively prevented attempts to force the Drina by 17. division NOVJ, and 21.
 Corps in the starting area managed to threaten some important areas for the NOVJ, both with significant involvement of Chetniks.

 Thus, after 66 days of grueling fighting, the NOVJ division were forced to retreat to their initial positions, failing to establish the planned connections and stronghold zones, thus the NOVJ operation ended in failure.

 “Serbia: the remnants of the 2nd and 5th divisions united on Zlatar Mountain (south of Nova Varoša).
 Thus, after two months, the attempt of the Morača Group, which lost three quarters of its strength, to carry out Tito's order to create a communist base in southeastern Serbia ended.
 Against small German and in some places considerable Chetnik and volunteer losses, the enemy lost 2,736 dead, 108 captured and 64 defected [...]."